gealea/DogApi/README.md

 # Dog API 🐶🦴💾

-Your task is to implement the Create and Read parts of a CRUD API, i.e. a CR API (pronounced KERRRR 🙃).
+Create and Read parts of a CRUD API, i.e. a CR API (pronounced KERRRR 🙃).

-## Guidelines

-You are not expected to use a real database for your solution, but you should structure your code so that adding a database would have minimal impact on your code.
-Try to structure your code as if it where a part of a professional codebase.
-Your solution will be reviewed and a potential follow-up meeting might be scheduled to discuss the solution.